Sherry5Wu/minishell/README.md

 	int				idx;
 }	t_token;
 ```
-### Step 1: check_quote
+### 2.1 check_quote

 In check_quote, we will check if the input quoted properly.
-If yes, the pre_handle will continue;

-otherwise, it will print the error message and stop the program.
+If yes, the pre_handle will continue; otherwise, it will print the error message and stop the program.<br>
 What is a properly quoted input?

-Any input as long any single quote or double quote has their matched quote, then the input is properly
+Any input as long any single quote or double quote has their matched quote, then the input is properly quoted.<br>

-quoted.
 ```c
 Like below inputs are inproperly quote: